meshachadoe/HomeUp/README.md

 # HomeUp
+Aiding housing inequity in large urban centers.
+Connecting those who are willing to help with those who need it.

 ## Running/Developing
 ### Setting up the repository
-Clone the repo and install the dependencies in the frontend and the backend
+Clone the repo and install the dependencies in the frontend and the backend.
 ```
 git clone https://github.com/meshachadoe/HomeUp
 cd HomeUp/backend